LLNL/RAJA/docs/sphinx/user_guide/getting_started.rst

 command, you can type the following commands after cloning::

   $ cd RAJA
-  $ git submodule init
-  $ git submodule update
+  $ git submodule update --init --recursive

 Either way, the end result is the same and you should be good to go.

-.. note:: Any time you switch branches in RAJA, you need to re-run the
+.. note:: * If you switch branches in a RAJA repo, you may need to run the
-          'git submodule update' command to set the Git submodules to what is used by the new branch.
+            command ``git submodule update`` set the Git submodule versions to what is used by the new branch.
+          * If the set of submodules in the new branch is different than the previous branch you were on, you may need to run the command ``git submodule update --init --recursive``.

+.. _getting_started_depend-label:

 ==================
 Dependencies
 ==================

-RAJA has several dependencies that are required depending on how you want to build and use RAJA.
+RAJA has several dependencies that are required depending on how you want to build and use it.
 The RAJA Git repository contains several submodules that contain these dependencies.

 Dependencies that are required to build the RAJA code are: